 Throughout the city, Cruinniú na nÓg programme focused on activities which enabled young people to access creativity in their communities.
-These included specially curated cultural experiences for children with chronic illness at IMMA, to groups of scouts who performed their own sea songs that reflected their concerns about environmental issues in Clontarf, alongside investigative workshops lead by educator and activist Sinead Burke that will inform creative projects for Dublin’s young people in the future and numerous workshops in all public libraries across the city.
+These included specially curated cultural experiences for children with complex needs at IMMA, to groups of scouts who performed their own sea songs that reflected their concerns about environmental issues in Clontarf, alongside investigative workshops lead by educator and activist Sinead Burke that will inform creative projects for Dublin’s young people in the future and numerous workshops in all public libraries across the city.

 Also included in the programme were over 40 projects that were generated by artists, community groups and cultural institutions as a result of a Creative Open Call made by Dublin City Council, and 10 larger events specifically developed for the Day.
 The teams delivered a great range of events and really entered into the spirit of creativity for young people locally – shining a spotlight on many opportunities available in all sorts of community buildings and spaces like parks, libraries and local centres and venues across the City.

 It was a great achievement by our teams, artists and venues to deliver so many events on the one day, particularly involving so many different partners and venues locally across the City.
 We all enjoyed sparking the imagination of the children who attended and participated in great numbers, and took great inspiration ourselves from all of the smiles on the children’s faces and lots of very creative things made, written, shared and performed.